 Participation (20% final grade): This will be determined based on the student's preparedness, involvement, and contribution in classroom discussions.
-Students are required to participate at least twice in each module to receive all points in this category.
+Students are required to participate at least once each module to receive all points in this category.
 Students will receive participation points for presenting their understanding of concepts, complementing comments from other students, or responding questions from the instructor following the rubric outlined below.
+Students are expected to present their answer to discussion questions through illustrations and graphs based their understanding of the physiology.
+Notebooks are not allowed to be brought to the front while answering questions.
 If the instructor calls a student who is absent, the student will receive a zero on participation unless the absence is justified according to UF policies (see below).
+Regular contributions to weekly discussions are highly encouraged, even for students that cannot get up to the board each day.

 In-class quizzes (40% final grade): There will be quizzes administered in class using Canvas.
 The quiz might address a topic that has been discussed during the module and/or will be discussed on the day of the quiz.
 These quizzes might be at the beginning, middle, or at the end of class and will consist of problem-solving exercises or short-questions.
 Students will take the quiz individually or in groups at the discretion of the instructor based on the type and nature of questions.
 There will be 1-10 questions per quiz.
+You must answer each question before moving on to the next question.
+You CANNOT go back and change answers to questions.
+No class materials, notes, or other sources can be used during the quizzes.
+Unauthorized use of materials will be considered a violation of the Academic Honor Code.

-Exams (40% of final grade): Exams will be at the end of a module (three exams, one per module).
-Each exam will contain 15 to 25 questions and will last 50-75 min.
+Exams (40% of final grade): Exams will be at the end of each module (three exams, one per module).
+Each exam will contain 15 to 25 questions and will last 75 min.
 Exams will be based on reading assignments and content covered in discussions and lectures.
-The exam will be in groups of 2-3 students.
+The exam will be in groups of 2-3 students so that physiological concepts can be discussed in small group settings.
 Each student will complete their own exam and should submit their individual answers independently.
 In case of disagreement, students can answer questions differently from the group in their individual submission.
+Exams require the use of a lockdown browser so that no other material can be accessed.
+Class materials, notes, or other sources cannot be used during the exams.
+Unauthorized use of materials will be considered a violation of the Academic Honor Code.